diegargon/trackerm/README.md

 In the future trackm will track your transmission movie/shows downloads and automatically move to your library path. (not yet available)

 WARNING: At this momment i not using any database, just save in json files the data, that will change in the future and break backwards compatibility.

+## VERSION
+    WARNING: You can check the version on VERSION file.
+While in alpha 0.0.X and until 0.1 on every version update probably you going to need recreate all DB files (delete old) and check config.inc.php agains _config.inc.php values for new/modify ones, and this will be change very very often.
+    No backwards compatible yet.

 # Lenguaje
     Php+Javascript (Más adelante probablemente Jquery)